johto/pg_pb3_ld/README.md

 ##### binary\_oid\_ranges (*oid range list*)

-A comma-specified list of oid ranges to decode as binary values.
+A comma-separated list of oid ranges to decode as binary values.
 The minimum and the maximum of a range should be separated by HYPHEN-MINUS (-).
 Both the minimum and the maximum of a range are inclusive, i.e. all ranges are closed.
 A single value can be specified by omitting the maximum value and the